-The Board of Directors and the Executive Management Board receive reports on risk management and make decisions based on those reports.
-Our Corporate Auditors inspect overall risk management, including those taken by our management.
+The Board of Directors, the Executive Management Board, and the Group Management Headquarters' Meetings receive reports on risk management.
+The Executive Management Board and the Group Management Headquarters' Meetings discuss the status of risk management, and the Board of Directors makes decisions based on these reports and discussions.
+Our Audit and Supervisory Board Members inspect overall risk management, including those taken by our management.